FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/cfttell.md

     "weight": "270"
 }UNIX and Windows only

 This executable file retrieves system information, for example information needed to request a key.
-To use `cfttell`:
+To use cfttell:

-- Navigate to the` <CFTDIRINSTALL>/bin` directory
+- Navigate to the &lt;CFTDIRINSTALL>/bin directory
 - Run cfttell

 Options: